ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 only have time on weekends or when the kids are asleep.

 Ensuring sufficient time for most community members to comment is required for many major decisions in Apache projects.
+Note: not needed on every change, just significant code changes, releases, or the like.

 ---
 template: logorb